grbiuzh/GEO880-datachallenge/Readme.md

 ## Data
 <!-- What data will you use?
 Will you require additional context data?
 Where do you get this data from?
 Do you already have all the data? -->
+We will use the data set on Roe Deer

 ## Analytical concepts
 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->